ICWeiner/FEUP-FSI/LOGBOOK11.md

 serial = $dir/serial
 ```

-Next, create the necessary files, like an empty file (index.txt) and the serial file with a number in the string format in it ("1000").
+Next, we create the necessary files, like an empty file (index.txt) and the serial file with a number in the string format in it ("1000").

 ```shell
 mkdir demoCA